tardate/LittleArduinoProjects/Electronics101/ADC/LTC2400/README.md

 So what could be contributing to the error levels I'm seeing.
 Some possibilities:

 1. excessive noise in the experimental setup.
-All the tests so far have been performed on a breadboard, using the 5V supply form the Arduino
+All the tests so far have been performed on a breadboard, using the 5V supply from the Arduino
 2. the LMV324 op-amp buffer varies from the ideal buffer model and actively interferes with the switched-capacitor sampling model used by the LTC2400
 3. faulty components?
 The LT1019 and LTC2400 chips I'm using ware obtained from a reputable channel so I would not blame the parts in the first instance.
 I have also switched chips along the way and results remain consistent
 4. I've made some fundamental mistake here in the application, or understanding of how to correctly use the LTC2400